Dear reader of ADxS.org, please excuse the disruption.

 4.1.3.
 Measurement of evoked potentials

 Another objectified diagnostic procedure is the measurement of evoked potentials.
 This involves measuring characteristic EEG amplitude curves triggered by stimuli or actions in various regions of the brain typically affected by ADHD.
 A typical average amplitude curve is determined from a large number of test runs.
-These EEG courses can be compared with data from non-affected persons and data from affected persons with other disorders, which are collected in so-called QEEG databases.
+These EEG courses can be compared with data from non-affected people and data from people with other disorders, which are collected in so-called QEEG databases.

 The diagnostic accuracy of measuring evoked potentials is growing rapidly.
-While Strehl et al cite studies from 2005 with a (still unsatisfactory) diagnostic accuracy of 70 to 80 %, Müller et al 201197 already claim 89 % diagnostic accuracy: from a group of 212 adults with 106 ADHD sufferers, 89 % of those affected were correctly diagnosed using a 19-channel system through automatic evaluation of EVP.
-Models with machine learning achieve 94 %98
+While Strehl et al cite studies from 2005 with a (still unsatisfactory) diagnostic accuracy of 70 to 80 %, Müller et al 2011104 already claim 89 % diagnostic accuracy: from a group of 212 adults with 106 persons with ADHD, 89 % of those affected were correctly diagnosed using a 19-channel system through automatic evaluation of EVP.
+Models with machine learning achieve 94 %105

 However, these results were determined in laboratory situations in which only ADHD could be distinguished from non-affected individuals.
 In real-life diagnostics, ADHD can be distinguished from a variety of other disorders.
 It remains to be seen when this will be possible in practice using such models.

-One study found no significant differences in evoked potentials between twins with and without ADHD in a continuous performance task.100
+One study found no significant differences in evoked potentials between twins with and without ADHD in a continuous performance task.107

 • Shorter Go-P100 latencies